 What is Snoring?

 Snoring is the sounds made when tissues of the tongue, soft palate, and throat become partially blocked and vibrate during breathing.
 Studies estimate 40% of the adult population snore by the age of 40.
 Being overweight, some medications, alcohol consumption, and simply the size and shape of the tissues in our mouths and throat are just a few of the common causes of snoring.
 All contribute to the constriction of airflow during breathing, resulting in the noises we call snoring.
-Snoring isn’t necessary dangerous, but can be a precursor or warning sign of a serious medical condition known as Obstructive Sleep Apnea (OSA).
+Snoring isn’t necessarily dangerous but can be a precursor or warning sign of a serious medical condition known as Obstructive Sleep Apnea (OSA).

 What is Sleep Apnea?